J-Corcoran/mixedMessagesWordOfTheDay/README.md

 ##Outline:

-JavaScript program which will generate a new 'unusual' random word and it's definition everytime the program is run.
+JavaScript program which will generate a new 'unusual' random word and definition supposedly based on your name (although this actually has no impact but I introduced for some interactivity).

-This will be based in the command line initially only and hoepfully will look to move this into the browser.
+This will be based in the command line.

 ##How to use:
-1. run the code - get a randomised "unusual word" and it's potentially "unusual" definition.
-That's it!
+1. run the code - enter your name and press enter.

-*Will look to incorporate a "Try again" button or option so this can easilly be repeated.
+2. Enjoy your random word for the day.